-The industry’s work still falls squarely within the admiralty and maritime jurisdiction and commerce clause jurisdiction of the federal government.
-Because of this federal jurisdiction, the industry is probably the most heavily federally regulated industry in the country.
-Federal statutes and international treaties, rather than state laws, control contracts for services, leases for terminals, cargo inspection, workers' compensation insurance, cargo liability, cargo security, port security, worker safety and health, and environmental protection.
+The industy's work falls squarely within both the foreign commerce and admiralty/maritime jurisdictions of the federal government, making it one of the most heavily federally-regulated industries.
+Federal law, rather than state law, controls the industry's contracts for services, leases for terminals, workers' compensation insurance, cargo liability, terminal and cargo security, cargo inspection, worker safety and health, navigation infrastructure, and environmental protection.

 Since the events of 9/11, the industry has partnered with Congress and federal agencies to resolve key facility security and cargo screening issues in order to ensure a secure and efficient U.S. marine transportation system.